 There is no safe lead level for children.
-Children are especially at risk from lead because of their small size and developing brains.
+Children are especially at risk from lead becasue of their small size and developing brains.
 Lead exposure can affect nearly every system in the body.
+To learn about testing your home for lead exposure, start by calling your local health department.